FredWagon/Final-Project---College-Value-Analysis/README.md

 To perform the analysis with your own personal data, you must fill in the 'Student Info.xlsx' with your data prior to executing.

-### Questions:
-The following questions are answered in this study:
-1. How does the cost of a college affect such things as admission rate, test scores, region, locale or institutional control?
-2. How does the median earnings of a college affect such things as admission rate, test scores, region, locale or institutional control?
-3. How do colleges (considered, applied to or admitted to) compare based on cost vs. potential earnings?
-4. What is the payback period for colleges (considered, applied to or admitted to)?
-5. What are the projected earnings of a college (considered, applied to or  admitted to) after a 40-year career?

-### Results

-##### General
-The Higher the Cost of the Institution:
-* The Lower the Admission Rate
-* The Higher the Test Scores
-* The Higher the Median Earnings

-New England is clearly the Highest Cost Region with barely the Highest Median Earnings.

-Outlying Areas have the Lowest Cost and Lowest Median Earnings.

-US Service Schools are Unique (NO costs, high and predictable earnings, high test scores and low admission rates).

-Private Non-Profit Institutions have Higher Costs while Earnings are NOT discernible from other Institutional Controls.

-Private For-Profit Institutions have Lower Costs while Earnings are NOT discernible from other Institutional Controls.

-Earnings over a 40-years are a Much Stronger Consideration than 4-year Costs.

-##### Client Test Case:
-For the student information used in our test case:
-* All of the student’s considered schools are above average at their given cost point (good value)!
-* The best value in terms of initial investment and payback period appears to be RPI for this student.
-* The best long-term value (over a 40-year career) appears to be MIT.